PhoenixTales/wiki.gothicarchive.org/locations.md

 - deserter was able to reach it from the __Northern Plains__ without help and detection
   - even though "deserting is one of the worst crimes in the kingdom"
   - old official website indirectly mentions __Khorinis__ being "the next town" from a fort on __Northern Plains__
-  - "Als sein Spähtrupp von der herannahenden Orkarmee überrollt zu werden droht, sucht Milten rechtzeitig sein Heil in der Flucht.
-Völlig entkräftet schleppt er sich in die nächste Stadt, wo er unglücklicherweise von den Stadtwachen als Deserteur festgenommen wird."
+  - `Als sein Spähtrupp von der herannahenden Orkarmee überrollt zu werden droht, sucht Milten rechtzeitig sein Heil in der Flucht.
+Völlig entkräftet schleppt er sich in die nächste Stadt, wo er unglücklicherweise von den Stadtwachen als Deserteur festgenommen wird.`
 - "I preferred to hide for a while and there was no better place for this than Khorinis"
 - ruled by the __Lords of Khorinis__ (__Gorn__ in Gothic I comic) or the __High Council__ (__Lester__ in Gothic I comic)
 - "Khorinis...
 This city was far away from the central cities of the realm, and the people here did not care about how the war was going."
+- initial idea was to put the prison colony of an island
+  - it was inspired by the movie "Escape from New York", with prison covering entire former city-island of Manhattan
+  - __Gothic Der Comic__ shows city of Khorinis surrounded by mountains and without any view on the sea
+  - finally it was on purpose left undefined, to let studio decide later

 # Laran
 - home of famous scholar of magic __Barthos__